adambard/learnxinyminutes-docs/javascript.html.markdown

 // ...but your variable will be created in the global scope, not in the scope
 // you defined it in.

+// ...but if you enter strict mode, after using the following statement:

+"use strict"; // or 'use strict'

+// ...you'll get an error, new variable won't be created and you'll save some
+// of your valuable time which would otherwise be spent on debugging nonExistentVar = 11; // ReferenceError

 // Variables declared without being assigned to are set to undefined. var someThirdVar; // = undefined